nanobox-io/nanobox-docs/source/providers/create/index.html.md

 #### Verify

 The `/verify` route is used to verify a user's account credentials.
 The `credential_fields` specified in the metadata will be provided in the dashboard and required to be filled before the user can use this provider.
-After the credentials are provided, nanobox will call this route to verify that the account credentials provided by the user are valid.
+After the credentials are provided, Nanobox will call this route to verify that the account credentials provided by the user are valid.

 ###### Path:
 `/verify`